Salvo000/SystemMonitor/README.md

 # SystemMonitor
-App to monitoring all apps running your android smartphone
+App to monitoring all apps running on an android smartphone

+This project was developed for the mobile application lab course at my university